broadinstitute/wfl/docs/md/usage-retry.md

 to compete for the same output files, and that's probably not what you want.

+Note that WFL
+cannot submit a subset of a snapshot yet.
+So retrying any workflow
+from a workload snapshot
+will now re-submit all the workflows that are part of that snapshot.

 A successful `/retry` request
 returns the workload
 specified by `$UUID`.